Latest News

 Critical Onslaught (Ex)

-At 17th level, when a desperado confirms a critical hit with a simple pistol against a target, all other attacks made by the desperado using simple pistols against that target increase his critical threat range by 1 until the end of the current turn.
+At 17th level, when a desperado confirms a critical hit with a simple one-handed firearm against a target, all other attacks made by the desperado using simple one-handed firearms against that target increase his critical threat range by 1 until the end of the current turn.
 This ability stacks with itself, and stacks with Improved Critical and similar abilities, but is calculated after all other modifiers.

 This ability replaces penetrating shot.